 OUR LEADERSHIP

 Dr. Marsha Bryan Edelman is professor emerita of music and education at Gratz College.
-A graduate of Columbia University and the Jewish Theological Seminary of America, she holds degrees in music, Jewish music education, Jewish music and Jewish studies.
+A graduate of Columbia University and the Jewish Theological Seminary of America, she holds degrees in music, music education, Jewish music and Jewish studies.
 Her book “Discovering Jewish Music” was published by the Jewish Publication Society in 2003.
-She is an active choral singer and conductor and director of education and administrator for the Zamir Choral Foundation an organization with whom she has worked in various musical and administrative capacities for more than thirty-five years.
+She is an active choral singer and conductor, and director of education and administrator for the Zamir Choral Foundation, an organization with which she has worked in various musical and administrative capacities for more than thirty-five years.
 Since 2021 she is the editor of the Journal of Synagogue Music.

 Yvette Alt Miller, PhD